craigmaloney/pygame_book/source/chapter1/index.rst

 .. literalinclude:: program1.py
     :language: python
-    :lines: 8-9
+    :lines: 8-10
     :lineno-start: 8
     :linenos:

-Line 8 defines the main function for our Pygame program.
+Line 9 defines the main function for our Pygame program.
 This will be called on line 12 if we're running from the command line (which we are).

-Line 9 does the heavy lifting for our current Pygame program.
+Line 10 does the heavy lifting for our current Pygame program.
 It first determines the size of SCREENRECT (which returns a tuple of (800, 600) and then uses that to set the dimensions for our display.
 There's more options that we'll cover later on but for now it's enough to know that the default mode for the display is to create a window of a certain dimension (in this case 800x600).

 Once the display is created there's nothing to keep it running so the function returns.

 .. literalinclude:: program1.py
     :language: python
-    :lines: 11-14
+    :lines: 12-15
-    :lineno-start: 11
+    :lineno-start: 12
     :linenos:

-Line 11 is a convention in Python to determine if the program is called from the command-line.
+Line 12 is a convention in Python to determine if the program is called from the command-line.
 Essentially it checks to see if the ``__name__`` value has been set to "__main__", which will happen whenever the module we've created is being run as the main program.
 For now it's enough to know that this will always be true and will then continue running the code below (Lines 12-14).
 Line 12 calls the ``main`` function (Line 8) and proceeds to set up the display.
 Once the display is created there's nothing keeping Pygame from continually refreshing that display so it then closes the display and exits the ``main`` function. ``pygame.quit()`` on line 13 cleans up any extraneous Pygame variables and ``sys.exit()`` causes the program to terminate (Note: ``sys.exit()`` is completely optional here as the program will end after executing the last statement on Line 13.)

-Well, there you have it.
-Your first Pygame program.
+Well, there you have it; your first Pygame program.
 Not nearly as exciting as you expected, right?
-Likel most scaffolding this program is only a taste of the final shape of your program.
+Like most scaffolding this program is only a taste of the final shape of your program.
 We'll make things more interesting in the next section.

 The quick "Hello World"
 -----------------------